8 MIN READ

 So, how can you get a better overall price for yourself while also making your offer more attractive to the dealer?

 You think of another option and say to the salesperson, "I like the car, but I want to change the deal to something that's more beneficial to both of us.
 For your price of $19,000, I'd like you to include three years of free servicing.
 If you do that, I'll pay you 50 percent of the price up front, and the rest over just two years."

 This is an example of integrative negotiation.
 The situation has changed from a "win-lose" (a dollar you win is a dollar they lose, and vice versa) to a "win-win" (a better dollar deal for both parties).

-In effect, you move toward a deal that makes the "negotiating pie" bigger, rather than continue to fight over how to cut up the existing "pie."
+In effect, you move toward a deal that makes the "negotiating pie" bigger, rather than continuing to fight over how to cut up the existing "pie."
 The car dealer makes a sale with better cash flow, which outweighs the cost of servicing.
 And you get your car with a lower total cost of ownership because three years of servicing, which you'll need anyway, will be free.

 In contrast, integrative negotiation uses...